- Is the terminal / pinpad a correct model for use with Vault?

 Note: The file wwDotNetBridge.dll is required.
 This is part of the standard install of v8.428+.
 It is installed to the Infusion folder.

 Once setup log in to Infusion as the POS user and set the POS defaults for Vault.
 This is done under the EFTPOS tab

 For the “Use EFTPOS Integration” option to be active a printer type needs to be set under the Receipt Printer tab.

 Once setup, log out of Infusion.
 The first time you log back in as a POS user the following Vault software prompts will appear

 Enter the IP address of the terminal and select Done.

 If a message appears saying a connection to the terminal failed, refer this back to Verifone or whoever is supporting their EFTPOS hardware.
 Note - Check beforehand that there is no Windows Firewall message sitting behind the Vault screen.

-See the Receipt Printer Setup document if there is an issue with the Font size of the Vault part of the printing.
+See the Receipt Printer Setup document (See the attachment) if there is an issue with the Font size of the Vault part of the printing.
 This should be sorted by company supporting the Vault software.